x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md

 <td><p>Indicates the order that the rules are applied to messages.
 The default priority is based on when the rule is created (older rules have a higher priority than newer rules, and higher priority rules are processed before lower priority rules).</p>
 <p>You change the rule priority in the EAC by moving the rule up or down in the list of rules.
 In the PowerShell, you set the priority number (0 is the highest priority).</p>
 <p>For example, if you have one rule to reject messages that include a credit card number, and another one requiring approval, you'll want the reject rule to happen first, and stop applying other rules.</p>
-<p>For more information, see <a href="https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules">Set the priority of mail flow rules</a>.</p></td>
+<p>For more information, see <a href="https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules">Set the priority of transport rules</a>.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Mode</strong></p></td>
 <td><p><em>Mode</em></p></td>
 <td><p>You can specify whether you want the rule to start processing messages immediately, or whether you want to test rules without affecting the delivery of the message (with or without Data Loss Prevention or DLP Policy Tips).</p>
 <p>Policy Tips present a brief note in Outlook or Outlook on the web that provides information about possible policy violations to the person that's creating the message.
 For more information, see <a href="https://docs.microsoft.com/en-us/exchange/security-and-compliance/data-loss-prevention/policy-tips">Policy Tips</a>.</p>
-<p>For more information about the modes, see <a href="https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/test-mail-flow-rules">Test a mail flow rule</a>.</p></td>
+<p>For more information about the modes, see <a href="https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/test-mail-flow-rules">Test a transport rule</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>Activate this rule on the following date</strong></p>